-Its been quite long since I wrote my last post but I am back again!
-I had started my blog Lost in Colours with an intention to raise awareness of the ecological issues involved in art materials, and to provide non-toxic, low-impact solutions.
+I had started my blog Lost in Colours with an intention to raise awareness of the environmental issues involved in art materials and to provide non-toxic, low-impact solutions.
 Hopefully, I can be more regular in sharing not only my insights on this topic but also my struggles and joy of creating sustainable art!

-To date, I had only been using pigments from Earth in my artwork.
-My journey into foraging for natural pigments from plants began last year after being inspired by a local artist whom I met while camping along the coast of Algarve in Portugal.
-Her eco-printed fabric had me thinking and I started exploring plants other than pigments of the earth as a source of colours for my sketches.
+To date, I had only been using pigments from Earth in my daily art practice.
+I began foraging for natural pigments from plants last year after being inspired by a local artist whom I met while camping along the coast of Algarve in Portugal.
+Her eco-printed fabric had me thinking and I started exploring plants other than pigments of the earth as a source of colours for sketching.
 I couldn’t really explore and experiment much after returning home to Austria as nature had begun to go into sleep mode.

-I embarked on making botanical inks early this year when we traveled to India.
-During our month-long trip we stayed for about a week in the southern Indian town of Auroville.
-There stood in the courtyard of our guest house a beautiful Palash or Flame of the Forest tree in full bloom.
-Looking at that tree I remembered stories from my parents how they used to collect flowers of this tree for making natural colour to play Holi.
+I embarked on making botanical inks early this year when we travelled to India.
+During our month-long trip, we stayed for about a week in the southern Indian town of Auroville.
+There stood in the courtyard of our guesthouse a beautiful Palash or Flame of the Forest tree in full bloom.
+Looking at that tree I remembered stories from my parents how they used to collect flowers of this tree for making the natural colour to play Holi.
 The Indian festival of colours that heralds the arrival of spring.

 Making ink is just one more way to enjoy the beauty and excitement of our natural world.
 Personally, I’ve barely scratched the world of natural dyes and inks, and am still in the process of learning, exploring, and experimenting.